strvcom/nodejs-open-knowledge/lectures/04-architecture/README.md

  4. Business logic execution
  5. Response data mapping

-Some of these phases may interleave or be omitted, but it's good to be able to idetify them and separate them when our code becomes too complex to conveniently reason about.
+Some of these phases may interleave or be omitted, but it's good to be able to identify them and separate them when our code becomes too complex to conveniently reason about.
 Different frameworks take different approaches on how to separate these phases.

-Some do so through inheriting from a base class which contains logic to run descendants methods in specified order typicaly refered to as class lifecycle.
+Some do so through inheriting from a base class which contains logic to run descendants methods in specified order typically referred to as class lifecycle.
 So the request handling phases are split into methods and the order of their execution is handled by the base class.
-This approach is quite common for UI components, but can also be effectively utilised on backend.
+This approach is quite common for UI components, but can also be effectively utilized on backend.

-Another approach to splitting request handlig phases would be separating them out into folders and have a strict order in which they can be called.
+Another approach to splitting request handling phases would be separating them out into folders and have a strict order in which they can be called.
 The division can be as follows.
 Each layer uses only the one directly underneath itself.

 1. *routes*: definition of API endpoints (each route has it's own controller)